Kvalifik/how-we-work/how-we-use-nodejs.md

 ### Serialization
 We use [class-transformer](https://github.com/typestack/class-transformer) to serialize data returned to the client.
 This provide us with a method of sanitizing and transforming objects returned in network requests in a simple and declaritive way.
 The build-in `ClassSerializerInterceptor` is binded globally in our [template](https://github.com/Kvalifik/template-backend-nestjs) and allows us to annotate entities with decorators.

 We reccomend to strip objects for null values and return them as undefined instead.
+This makes handling of API response in frontend simple and data tranfered to a minimum.
 ```typescript
 @Column({ type: String, nullable: true })
 @Transform(({ value }) => value ?? undefined)